 Whether or not the city launched any sort of official local investigation is unclear, but Grace Jackson’s proposal did produce a sort of ripple effect through the community in the autumn of 1925.
 The famous “Charleston” dance was at that moment just beginning to gain popularity with white dancers in the Palmetto City, and some members of the community felt the need to get up to speed with the rest of the country.
 Another editorial published in late August suggested that the local tourist and convention bureau ought to embrace the “Charleston” dance wholeheartedly and turn a profit from its fame.
 They should try luring white dancers to visit the city to watch black Charlestonians do the steps, and “get some capers from the original source that would make the ‘Charleston’ as they dance it look like standing still.”

-Because the people of Charleston did not immediately jump at the opportunity to roll out the red carpet for the self-proclaimed “originator” of the “Charleston,” Grace and Bee Jackson sailed from New York to England in September 1925.
+Because the people of Charleston did not immediately roll out the red carpet for the self-proclaimed “originator” of the “Charleston,” Grace and Bee Jackson sailed from New York to England in September 1925.
 In the ensuing months, Bee was employed as a featured artist at two high-profile establishments in London, first the Kit-Kat Club and then the Piccadilly Club.
-She returned to New York at the end of November and, after a bit of holiday rest, traveled south for a series of winter engagements at swanky nightclubs in Miami, Havana, and Palm Beach.
+She returned to New York at the beginning of December and, after a bit of holiday rest, traveled south for a series of winter engagements at swanky nightclubs in Miami, Havana, and Palm Beach.
 While Bee gyrated through the early months of 1926, Grace was busy making arrangements for future gigs in Los Angeles and Paris in the late spring and summer.
 As mother and daughter planned their train route from Palm Beach back to New York that March, they again considered the possibility of visiting the fabled city of Charleston.